makapuf/bitbox-0xFF/REFERENCE.md

- collision |2| type of collision - sprite_collide (see object collisions table) spawn | 3 | type of sprite spawned when this object dies (0-15) TODO COLOR ! alt_collision | | alt collision type (does not influence respawning) alt_collision_when | | condition where alt collision is triggered (never, top, bottom, all except top, all except bottom, when punched/kicked, when punched but only up or down ... )
+ collision |2| type of collision - sprite_collide (see object collisions table) spawn | 3 | type of sprite spawned when this object dies (0-15) TODO COLOR ! alt_collision | | alt collision type (does not influence respawning) alt_collision_when | | condition where alt collision is triggered See alt_collisions

 ### Movements